uncefact/tests-untp/packages/vc-test-suite/README.md

 ## Setup

 There are three parts of the test suite: `Render Template 2024`, `QR Link Encryption` and `Storage`.
-To add your implementation to this test suite you will need to add 2 endpoints to your implementation manifest in `config.ts`:
+To add your implementation to this test suite you will need to add some endpoints to your implementation manifest in `config.ts`:

 - A Render Template 2024 endpoint in the `RenderTemplate2024` property.
 - An Encrypted QR Link in the `QrLinkEncrypted` property.